-The CCA 208 processes the recordset into objects as in An action button with the label More ... is provided for the 55 non limited queries.
+The CCA 208 processes the recordset into objects as in non limited queries.
 The CCA 208 forwards the variant array passed from the Controller 206 to identify the limited results.

 Controller

 The controller 206 has the responsibility of disabling the More control when the end of file has been reached.
 The controller 206 populates the variant array (vKeys) with the values necessary to determine start of next query.